Other Board Tricks

 Typer Shark Deluxe is a fun game I used to play a lot.
 You type increasingly difficult words to zap sharks that are out to get you.

-CAPSLOCKDAY is a Steam bundle for those who want to try out what's around.
+The CAPSLOCKDAY Steam bundle is for those who want to try out what's around.
 It's a bunch of more or less typing related games at a somewhat friendlier price, but if you aren't interested in all you might as well buy just the ones you want.
-I tried them out, and had fun with most of them.
+I tried them out, and had fun with most but not all of them.

 My impressions of the Capslockday bundle: